 Most AAAs are incidental findings during an imaging examination for another reason.
 They occur most commonly in older men.
 In the UK there is a successful NHS-led screening programme to identify asymptomatic aneurysms in men aged around 65 years.
 Details are available at NHS AAA screening programme overview.

-For management advice aligned to the NHS screening programme, see the BMUS document Incidental findings.
+For management advice aligned to the NHS screening programme, see the BMUS document Incidental findings on general medical ultrasound examinations.